dmikushin/zulip-mcp-server/DEVELOPMENT.md

 - [ ] Documentation updated if API changed
 - [ ] Commit messages follow conventional format
 - [ ] No security vulnerabilities (`npm audit`)
+- [ ] Tests added for new features (when test framework is implemented)

 ### 🛡️ Security Practices
 - Never commit API keys or sensitive data